-Application (Interactive TV Application) - Applications are a type of software on a computerized device that the user directly utilizes and manipulates.
+Application (Apps, Interactive TV Application) - Applications are a type of software that's been installed in a computerized device, that the user directly utilizes and manipulates.
 The email function of a Web TV is an "application" of that Web TV.
 Application software is different from system software (such as middleware.)
 System software is involved in making the computer's various functions work together.
 The electronic program guide on your TV system is an application because it’s a task the user interacts with, or otherwise utilizes.
 PC software applications include Microsoft Word, Outlook Express and media players such as Windows Media player and Real Player.
-Here are examples of Interactive TV applications.
-(Make sure to click on each demo.)

 Programs make up applications, not the opposite.

-Application Bar – An electronic bar on the TV screen that aids in interactivity.
-Viewers are offered various options to choose from (on the application bar) in via the use of a remote control, keypad or related device.
+Application Bar – The Application Bar is an electronic bar on the TV screen that aids in interactivity.
+Viewers are offered various options to choose from (on the application bar).
+Typically these options are activated via the use of a remote control, keypad or related device.

 Application-centered - (May be known as Application-specific) – Oriented toward a specific and/or specialized application.